- Common Name(s):

 - Deciduous to semi-evergreen

-- Sun to partial shade; moist to wet acidic soil high in organic matter; does not like dry soil
+- The Swamp cyrilla grows best in sun to partial shade.
+It needs moist to wet acidic soil high in organic matter.
+It does not grow well in dry soil.

 - Sprawling, spreading, loose, rounded shrub; stout, eccentric trunk; branches contorted and twisted